 Newspaper publicity in May of 1925 focused public attention on several deaths caused by lead poisoning among those exposed to tetraethyl lead during its manufacture and handling...
-[Quoting Dr. Robert A. Kehoe, a physician consulting for Ethyl] 'the major significance of the events of May, 1925 lay in the fact that they created in the public mind an apprehension concerning hazards associated with the distribution and use of leaded gasoline which, while wholly unjustified, was so great and so widespread as to require official action on the part of the health authorities of the U.S. government.'16 claiming that "intensive medial studies show that lead ... compounds in auto exhaust create no hazards."
+[Quoting Dr. Robert A. Kehoe, a physician consulting for Ethyl] 'the major significance of the events of May, 1925 lay in the fact that they created in the public mind an apprehension concerning hazards associated with the distribution and use of leaded gasoline which, while wholly unjustified, was so great and so widespread as to require official action on the part of the health authorities of the U.S. government.'

+Another public relations effort was a Kehoe article for Ethyl News in 1962 claiming that "intensive medial studies show that lead ... compounds in auto exhaust create no hazards."
 The historical aspect of the controversy was not mentioned, but the controversy over air pollution building in the 1960s was acknowledged as "increasing interest in the cleanliness and purity of the air..."